Herding stochastic autonomous agents via local control rules and online global target selection strategies: Herder dynamics and control rules

 Unlike the previous case, now the width of the circular sector assigned to each herder is also dynamically changing as it depends on the relative angular positions of the herders in the plane.

+The idling angle $\psi(t)$ in \eqref{eq:elastic_torque} is set equal to the angular position $\Tilde{\phi}^{(i,j)}$ of the last contained target for the \emph{global search strategy}, otherwise it is set equal to the angular position corresponding to the half of the angular sector assigned at each time to the herder.

 A crucial difference between the herding strategies presented above is the nature (local vs global) and amount of information that herders must possess to select their next target.
-Specifically, when the {\em global search strategy} is used, every herder needs to know the position $\underline{x}^{(i)}$ of every target agent in the plane, not currently selected by other herders.
-In the case of the {\em static arena partitioning} instead an herder needs to know its assigned (constant) circular sector together with the position $\underline{x}^{(i)}$ of every target agent in the sector.
+Specifically, when the {\em global search strategy} is used, every herder needs to know the position $\underline{x}^{(i)}$ of every \target{} agent in the plane, not currently targeted by other herders.
+In the case of the {\em static arena partitioning} instead a herder needs to know its assigned (constant) circular sector together with the position $\underline{x}^{(i)}$ of every \target{} agent in the sector.

 For the dynamic target selection strategies, less information is generally required.
 Indeed, in the {\em dynamic leader-follower strategy} the herders, knowing $N_H$, can either self-select the sector assigned to themselves (if they act as leader) or self-determine their respective sector by knowing the position of the leader $\underline{y}^{(1)}(t)$.
 Similarly in the {\em dynamic peer-to-peer strategy} herders can self-select their sectors by using the angles $\zeta_j^+(t)$ and $\zeta_j^-(t)$.